EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

 * Daniel.
-Allow everyone to post on the "Developers" category on Discourse (see: http://discourse.mc-stan.org/t/proposal-remove-restriction-on-developer-category-within-discourse/2269)?
+Allow everyone to post on the "Developers" category on [Discourse](http://discourse.mc-stan.org/t/proposal-remove-restriction-on-developer-category-within-discourse/2269)?
 Resolution: decide on whether to do this or not.

   More detail: there's currently a poll in the discourse thread.
 The count is currently 5-2 (in favor of opening up the Developers category vs. leaving it as read-all, write after approval).
 Although it's a poll, we don't need to leave this to a vote if we think it's better one way or another.